jtyerse/jekyll-blog/_posts/2021-02-06-Post-Number-One.md

 * Installed Jekyll on my local machine to generate the blog files.
 * Edited _config.yml to update title, description, twitter, github
 * Created a couple additional blog posts
+* Added a second page for links
+* Pushed changes to github

 # Documentation